Our (Perfect) Xmas Retreat

 Our (Perfect) Xmas Retreat (El refugio; lit.
-'The shelter') is a 2021 internationally co-produced Christmas comedy film directed by Macarena Astorga.
+'The shelter') is a 2021 Christmas comedy film directed by Macarena Astorga.
 It stars a choral cast made up of Loles León, Leo Harlem, María Barranco, David Guapo, Sara Sálamo, Carlos Alcántara, Mariam Hernández, Antonio Dechent, Luna Fulgencio, Rubén Fulgencio and Marco Ezcurdia.
 It was released on November 26, 2021 in Spain and in Peru on December 8.

 Synopsis

 As if it were a Christmas story, two little brothers listen attentively by the fireplace to a new story from their grandfather, which may not be entirely a fantasy.
 In it, the story of a movie star in low hours and an emerging heartthrob who threatens to displace the previous one is told thanks to the tricks of their agent, the owner of the high mountain hotel and her crazy sister, promoter of a new and peculiar discipline that mixes yoga and fengshui, a group of children wanting to have fun, but also to discover hidden secrets, a taciturn bellboy who sees everything and a tremendous storm that will leave them isolated days before Christmas.